Top

 Mar–Apr

 Cooling & clearer.
-Slim naturals, lighter beads, longer leaders.
+Slim naturals, lighter beads, longer leaders, more subtlety.

-Book a Guided Day See Rates Top Yellowfish Flies Advanced Tips
+Book a Guided Day See Rates Best Yellowfish Flies Advanced Tips

 Best tippet for nymphing?

 Fluorocarbon 4X–5X is a sweet spot for strength/stealth.
-Go 3X for bigger fish in colour.
+Go 3X for bigger fish in coloured water or heavy structure.

-If you need longer drifts across broad lanes or wind kills contact, an indicator wins.
+If you need longer drifts across broad lanes, or wind/current kills tight-line contact, the indicator setup usually wins.

 Dry or emerger tells?